-However, when one or more areas of the eye or brain involved in processing the images get diseased or damaged, you can be inflicted with severe or total vision loss.
+However, when one or more areas of the eye or brain involved in processing the images get infected or damaged, you can be inflicted with severe or total vision loss.
 These are the cases when complete vision restoration is not possible with either corrective lenses like glasses and contacts, or medical treatment like surgery.

-Though some people are not able to see anything at all, many still have the ability to see to a level referred as ‘legal blindness’.
-Such people aren’t devoid of their vision completely, but have suffered enough deterioration in the vision that they’d have to get as close as 20 feet from an object to see it as sharply as someone with normal vision could see it from 200 feet away.
+In technical terms they would have to get as close as 20 feet from an object to see it as sharply as someone with normal vision could see it from 200 feet away.